DarthMorado/SchrodingersBot/README.md

 [ ] /follow - for coordinates format (take latest and add "X km (approx time) for user U")

 # Known Problems:
--Links for google and waze are not formatted correctly

 # BackLog:
 [ ] /askai with reply to comment